rozlynboutin/microbiome_helper/PICRUSt-workflow.md

-Also, you will need to convert to JSON BIOM format before running PICRUSt:
+Also, if you are using v1.0.0, you will need to convert to JSON BIOM format before running PICRUSt:

     biom convert -i final_otu_tables/closed_otus.biom -o final_otu_tables/closed_otus_json.biom --to-json --table-type "OTU table"